 Read this Social Media Examiner Blog to learn more about how the Reels Algorithm works.

 What will resonate on Reels, as with all social platforms and posting options, is content that’s entertaining, and which encourages audience response.
-Consistently creating quality, engaging content is hard, and there’s no amount of hacks and insights that can simply make this happen.Social Media Examiner
+Consistently creating quality, engaging content is hard, and there’s no number of hacks and insights that can simply make this happen.Social Media Examiner

 … remember it is not forever content unless you choose to save to IGTV.